daverosoff/mcgd/modules/09/Module.md

 > iff it satisfies $F(x,y) = 0$.

 Thus the graph of any function $f$ may also be thought of as a level curve.
-In the context of this module, it is hewlpful to use the capital and minuscule letters $F$ and $f$ to imply that the two functions are related in this way.
+In the context of this module, it is helpful to use the capital and minuscule letters $F$ and $f$ to imply that the two functions are related in this way.

 Observe that the gradient of $F$ is the vector $\angl{f'(x), -1}$.
 You showed